davidepatti/ultraviolet/tools/dse/README.md

 | `Run DSE` | A form for base properties, DSE JSON path, output directory, safe replacement controls, and optional `--limit`, then runs `uv_dse_run` as a background job with live output. |
 | `Open DSE Visualizer` | The integrated report visualizer for selecting experiment, report, metric, graph type, filters, and PDF export. |

-The JSON creator starts from `../../uv_configs/template.properties` and the bundled `quickstart_dse.json`, so the first screen already contains a small editable parameter space and experiment.
+The JSON creator starts from `../../uv_configs/template.properties` and the bundled `quickstart_dse.json`, so the first screen already contains an editable parameter space and experiment.
+On this startup example, single-value DSE parameters are shown with the exact value from `template.properties`, and multi-value parameters include the template value.
 The default save destination is separate from `quickstart_dse.json` to avoid overwriting the bundled starting point.

 DSE outputs are expected under `dse_runs/` inside this folder.
 Browse buttons open native OS file selectors: Finder dialogs on macOS, and `zenity` or `kdialog` on Ubuntu/Linux.
 If Ubuntu does not open a dialog, install `zenity`: